100% Grated Parmesan Cheese Claims

 October 2017: Five amended complaints were filed similarly alleging that 100% grated cheese products are not 100% cheese.
 Click on the links below to see each complaint.

 - Walmart and ICCO-Cheese Company Complaint

-A federal judge then dismissed the complaints finding that the marketing is not deceptive because the ingredient list on the label discloses that the products contain non-cheese ingredients.
+August 2017: A federal judge dismissed the five consolidated class-action complaints in this multidistrict litigation finding that the marketing is not deceptive because the ingredient list on the label discloses that the products contain non-cheese ingredients.
 The judge also concluded that the “100% Grated Parmesan Cheese” description is ambiguous because there are at least three reasonable interpretations of the phrase: (1) the product is 100% cheese, (2) 100% of the cheese in the product is parmesan, and (3) the parmesan cheese is 100% grated.
 The dismissal was without prejudice.
-Plaintiffs have until October 5, 2017, to amend their complaints.
-(In Re: 100% Grated Parmesan Cheese Marketing and Sales Practices Litigation, Case No. 16-cv-5802, N. D. IL.; MDL No. 2705)

 When a complaint is dismissed without prejudice, an amended version of the complaint can be refiled.